Skip to main content

 To learn more, see our Report on Biodegradable and Compostable Plastic Packaging.

-Éco Entreprises Québec has instituted a penalty (or malus) – a financial measure aimed at discouraging the choice of materials that do not have a recycling channel, or that disrupt the collection, sorting, processing or recycling of other materials – by imposing a penalty on the payable contribution.
+Éco Entreprises Québec has instituted a penalty (or malus) – a financial measure aimed at discouraging the choice of materials that do not have a recycling channel, or that disrupt the collection, sorting, processing or recycling of other materials – by imposing a penalty on the financial participation.

 Penalties have therefore been introduced in the 2024 Schedule of contribution for the following materials: polyvinyl chloride (PVC), polylactic acid (PLA) and other degradable plastics.